element36-io/hyperfridge-r0/docs/runtime.md

 Conclusions:

-- With hardware acceleration (CUCA) we have execution times for a proof around **10-20 minutes**.
+- With hardware acceleration (CUDA) we have execution times for a proof around **10-20 minutes**.
 We could not test hardware acceleration due to lack of memory, but testing with other examples shows dramatic speed-up.
 - Cost is estimated around 0.5 USD per proof with hardware acceleration.
 Upper bound (no hardware acceleration) is around 2-6 USD per proof (Cost basis AWS EC2 instance c5d.12xlarge, no CUDA)
 - RSA framework is biggest bottleneck.
 It might be interesting to apply the [Big-Integer Patch](https://github.com/risc0/RustCrypto-crypto-bigint/tree/risczero) of Risc0 to the RSA crate, but this was not investigated further.